hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 The default return value is `true` for backwards compatibility.
 This means that all current and new processors that do no work without an input will have to override this method.

+We propose to change the contract of `ProcessorMetaSupplier#get` return function so that it will be allowed to return `null` for addresses for which it does not want to deploy processors.
+But this will not be enough to completely eliminate a member from the execution.

 Next, we need to determine exact scope of the change : there are two main approaches were considered, to shorten their meaning we mark them as 'heavyweight' and 'lightweight'.
 The difference between these two approaches is an exact stage when we understand that some member may be pruned from job execution: 'heavyweight' approach tries